 Airlines

 Airlines connect destinations around the world and within New Zealand and make it possible for people to get to new and exciting places quickly and efficiently.
-Within the airline section itself there are several different tiers which offer customers choices.
+Within the airline sector itself there are several different tiers which offer customers choices.
 These tiers include:

 Full-service carriers offer a full range of services and amenities and aim to provide a high-quality travel experience through all of economy, business and first class tickets.
 They often have an extensive network of routes which include international destinations, offer complimentary food and beverage service, in-flight entertainment, airport lounges for premium passengers and frequent flyer reward programmes and alliance with other airlines for seamless travel.